EB1C Visa

 i.
 No Labor Certification Required

-- The EB1C visa does not require an approved Labor Certification.
-Instead, the US company can forgo the Labor Certification process and directly hire a foreign worker through a job offer.
+The EB1C visa does not require an approved Labor Certification.
+Instead, the U.S. company can forgo the Labor Certification process and directly hire a foreign worker through a job offer.
+This exemption bypasses the complex process of proving the unavailability of U.S. workers, making the EB1C a faster option for qualifying employers.

 ii.
 The EB1C Visa is an Immigrant Visa Classification